Briuor/wbm/README.md

-# WhatsApp-Bulk-Message-API
+# wbm (Project not finished)
-WhatsApp-Bulk-Message-API is an API to send bulk message.
+wbm is an API to send bulk message in whatsapp.